trendoman/Tweakus-Dilectus/anton.cms@ya.ru__variables-new/k__gpc/README.md

 </cms:test>
 ```

+Using the variable saves one extra line of code.

-Output from variable or tag is identical &mdash;
+Next, output from variable or tag is identical &mdash;

 ```html
 => http://my.couch/?test=true&pg=2